Mass Flow Meters with no moving parts

 n: Dimensionless figure (typically between 0.25 to 0.5)

 Types of Measuring Methods:

 There are two types of measurement methods.
-In both the methods heat is taken away from heater by the flowing fluid.
+In both methods, heat is taken away from the heater by the flowing fluid.

 - Thermal dispersion or immersible type,